New Navori Technology Delivers 8K Performance From Single PC

 Navori Digital Signage Software

-Navori QL’s new intelligent scheduling and triggering capabilities allow, for example, retailers to base what’s playing on specific screens in stores on inventory levels or deliveries.
+Navori QL’s has new intelligent scheduling and triggering capabilities .
+For example, it allows retailers to base what’s playing on specific screens in stores on inventory levels or deliveries.
 That means that pre-set “rules” can trigger one-time promotions from linked management systems to announce that new stock has arrived from the distribution center.
-Similarly, promotions can be dynamically removed from digital signage playlists if inventory levels run low, and hit a pre-set threshold that triggers the spot to be expired.
+Similarly, promotions can be dynamically removed from digital signage playlists if inventory levels run low.
+And hit a pre-set threshold that triggers the spot to be expired.

 Moeri adds that this kind of intelligent content scheduling can also be applied in theaters and large venues.
 Where digital signage screens re-direct attendees to shorter concession, ticket, or security screening lines.

 “We know pre-planned, scheduled content will always be a part of digital signage networks for our customers.
 But there is certainly a need to be more dynamic, at times,” says Moeri.
 “By data-tagging media assets, players, and scenarios, and integrating with real-time data from other systems within a business, we can deliver content that is meaningful to that moment.”